-Yes, graduate students have the option of living on-campus or off campus.
+Yes, graduate students have the option of living on campus or off campus.
 On campus, there are a limited number of one-bedroom apartments and houses.
-Priority is given to international students and Colson Scholar families.
-A list of off campus housing opportunities is available as well to help you in the search for area housing.

-Yes, a limited number of assistantships are available in each graduate academic department.
+A limited number of assistantships may be available in each graduate academic department.
 Some duties include clerical work, test grading, and classroom or research assistance.
 Pay is on an hourly basis up to ten hours per week and second semester students are given preference.
-Submit an application directly to your academic department.
+Inquire and submit an application directly to the academic department.

 The department chair for your program and the Registrar's Office will make the official determination after you have enrolled of what credit can transfer.
 At least 75% of the total hours required for your Wheaton College Graduate School program must be taken from Wheaton.
 Courses cannot be transferred if they have a grade lower than B-, were used toward an earned graduate degree, or were taken eight or more years before enrollment at Wheaton.
 Students must complete their last semester of study at Wheaton.

-You can defer enrollment for up to an entire academic year for any program except Clinical Psychology or Biblical Exegesis.
+You can defer enrollment for up to an entire academic year for any program - except Ph.D./Psy.D. in Clinical Psychology, M.A. in Clinical Mental Health Counseling, and M.A. in Marriage and Family, which require approval.
 Just check the box for deferment on the Enrollment Confirmation Form you received with your admission letter.
 If you have already confirmed and need to change your status, please contact the the Graduate Admissions office at firstname.lastname@example.org or 800.888.0141.
 When you decide on an enrollment date, you must send us the Resubmit Application in order to re-open your application.

 Please visit International Admissions.
-International students are admitted only in the fall semester.
 TOEFL scores are required if your degree is from a non-U.S. college and you are not a citizen of Canada, Great Britain, Australia, New Zealand, or the British West Indies.

-Wheaton College Graduate School does not offer an M.Div.
-But some students who pursue a master's of divinity after studying at Wheaton can transfer credit into the M.Div. or demonstrate fulfillment of some of its competency requirements.
+The Wheaton College Graduate School does not offer an Master of Divinity degree, but some students who pursue an M.Div. after studying at Wheaton can transfer credit into the M.Div. or demonstrate fulfillment of some of its competency requirements.

-If you are not working toward a degree or have missed the degree-application deadline, you can submit one of the Special Student applications.
-Special students can take as many courses as they like.
-But only twelve credit hours total can be applied toward a degree program.
+If you are not seeking a graduate degree or have missed the application deadline, you may submit the Graduate Short Application.
+Special students can apply up to twelve credit hours taken as a special student toward a degree program.
 The Graduate School is not obligated in any way to accept a special student for degree status.